QNecron/portfolio/content/_index.md

   id="specialization"
   theme="dark"
   heading="Specialization"
-  copy="Front end user interface development (UI / UX) in which I work hand in hand with web designers to create what they have envisioned for the client while maintaining clean, efficient and modern coding techniques."
+  copy="Front end user interface development (UI / UX) in which I work hand in hand with designers to create what they have envisioned while maintaining clean, efficient and modern coding techniques.
+I've worked on several Design systems following Atomic Design, by Brad Frost, width the use of UX tools like Figma and Xd."
 >}}

 {{< /section >}}